mpx-ecology/language-tools/README.md

 ## Dive In

-For architecture details and source code documentation, please refer to our [deepwiki][mpx-deep-wiki].
+For architecture details and source code documentation, please refer to our [Deepwiki][mpx-deep-wiki].

 ## RoadMap

-For details on our planned features and future direction, please refer to our [roadmap].
+For details on our planned features and future direction, please refer to our [Roadmap].

 ## Credits